 How do you fix Overworked dough?

 The best thing to do is to stop messing with it and let it rise.
-Once it’s risen, try to form the pizza dough as quickly as possible with the least amount of working.
-It’s already been through enough, basically, so keep everything to a minimal.
+Once it’s risen, try to form the pizza dough as quickly as possible with the least amount of work.
+It’s already been through enough, basically, so keep everything to a minimum.

 Why is my dough not forming a ball?